varunyn/sonarQube_workshop/LabGuide100.md

 For this lab you will need Github and Oracle Cloud account Hub Accounts.
 Use the following links to set up:

-## Deploying the Application to the Oracle Java Cloud Service
+## Run a build job in Developer Cloud Service

 ### **STEP 1**: Access Developer Cloud Service and Create OCI Connection